CoolShark789/study-log/README.md

 # 📘 Study Log

-This repository contains my personal study log as I prepare for my first year in EE
+This repository contains my personal study log as I prepare for my first year in EE (March 2026)
-It is intended solely for my own tracking and because it kind of motivates me
+It is intended solely for my own tracking and because it kind of motivates me?..

 ---

-The website displays a list of all study days, with a sidebar for quick navigation between them.
+The website displays a list of all study days and corresponding flashcards made by me with a sidebar for quick navigation between them.
-Each day lists the topics studied and the date in brackets.
-Planning to add my flashcards from Anki at some point for future reference. https://coolshark789.github.io/study-log/
+Each day lists the topics studied and short summary by topics

+---

+https://coolshark789.github.io/study-log/